Resume

 Edinburgh, Scotland

-I'm also involved in several working groups dedicated to research enablement and tooling, frameworks and templates, and social mobility.
+I'm also involved in several working groups and networks:

 To date, I have: